 Contact them for information about membership pricing.

 Neighborhood: Mt Pleasant

 FIT360DC is a fitness facility that concentrates on functional training.
-Members have the option to train individually, with small groups or one-on-one personal training.
+Members have the option to train individually, with small groups, or one-on-one personal training.
 This small community gym in D.C. provides a range of functional training equipment for beginners to advanced athletes.
-The group class offerings include pilates, boxing, kickboxing, foundations, group X, HIIT, weightlifting and yoga.